The UK Degree Advantage

 Daily Responsibilities

-- Conduct needs analysis to identify learning gaps and requirements.
+- Conduct thorough needs assessments to identify learning gaps and objectives.

-- Design and develop engaging instructional materials, including e-learning modules and assessments.
+- Design and develop interactive e-learning modules using various authoring tools.

 - Collaborate with subject matter experts to ensure content accuracy and relevance.